-- E. Tax-Deferred Earnings The investment earnings of your IRA are not subject to federal income tax until distributions are made (or, in certain instances, when distributions are deemed to be made). - F. Nondeductible Contributions You may make nondeductible contributions to your IRA to the extent that deductible contributions are not allowed.
-The sum of your deductible and nondeductible IRA contributions cannot exceed your contribution limit (the lesser of the allowable contribution limit described previously, or 100 percent of compensation).
-You may elect to treat deductible IRA contributions as nondeductible contributions.
+- D. Tax-Deferred Earnings The investment earnings of your SIMPLE IRA are not subject to federal income tax until distributions are made (or, in certain instances, when distributions are deemed to be made). - E. Excess Contributions If you defer more than the maximum allowable limit for the tax year, you have an excess deferral and must correct it.
+Excess deferrals, adjusted for earnings, must be distributed from your SIMPLE IRA.